 A warranty deed guarantees against particular defects to the title alongside transferring title to the property.
 The most important part of the warranty deed is that it is proof that the one selling the property actually holds true title.
-Because if the seller does not possess true title, he/she cannot guarantee the new buyer anything!
-Not to mention you as the buyer can be at ease because you know the condition of the property before the sale, such as any and all liens or encumbrances.
+If the seller does not possess true title, he/she cannot guarantee the new buyer anything!
+A warranty deed guarantees the grantor’s title to the real property.
+In addition, you as the buyer can be at ease because you will know the condition of the property before the sale, including any and all liens or encumbrances against the real property.

-Filing out a quit claim deed form, will NOT ensure any such guarantees!
+Filling out a quit claim deed form, will NOT ensure any such guarantees!
 A quit claim deed will ONLY convey the interest the GRANTOR holds at that specific time.
 Meaning, if the one selling you the property conveys the property via quit claim deed, you will only be transferred whatever rights that seller has at that time.
+If the Grantor has no interest at that the time of the transfer, you will be transferred no interest even though a quitclaim deed exists.
 A quit claim deed therefore, is not a reliable tool to establish true title on its own.

 In essence, a warranty deed will guarantee the title being granted is valid while a quit claim deed does NOT guarantee the validity of title.
 You, as the buyer, cannot be confident as to the condition or quality of the title being purchased.